xaviqo/first_sbproject/README.md

 Client Manager - My first Spring Boot API
 =
-This project it's not made to solve any specific need apart from learning how to apply different technologies.
+This project it's not made to solve any specific need, apart from learning how to apply different technologies.

 ## Used technologies